 Did you recently get a notice that says your personal information was exposed in a data breach?
 Did you lose your wallet?
 Or learn that an online account was hacked?

 Depending on what information was lost, there are steps you can take to help protect yourself from identity theft.

-What to do if Your Personal Information is Lost or Exposed?
+What Information was Lost or Exposed?